17 April, 2017

 That would have been too easy.

-"No time Mother O'Sullivan," Tonya said gesturing her head in the direction of the arriving guests in the driveway.
+"No time, Mother O'Sullivan," Tonya said, gesturing her head in the direction of the arriving guests in the driveway.

 I was like a jackrabbit, up and down, up and down.
-Just as I was about to take me first bite of turkey, Sean says to me "Uh Gabe, I tink I be feelin' raindrops dare."
+Just as I was about to take me first bite of turkey, Sean said, "Uh Gabe, I tink I be feelin' raindrops dare."
 Yes, the heavens opened up.
-Yes they did, it freaking poured.
+Yes, they did, it freaking poured.
 The guests on the deck (because they had room to move) gathered up the plates and took them all inside almost unscathed.
 The rail diners, uh . . . not so much.
-Sean and I ran upstairs because Sean had wedged them all in quite tightly and we had to extract them from the tables and pull them inside where they were dripping wet, their turkey and fixings floating in rainwater . . . need I go on?
+Sean and I ran upstairs because Sean had wedged them all in quite tightly, and we had to extract them from the tables and pull them inside where they were dripping wet, their turkey and fixings floating in rainwater . . . need I go on?
 I ran out of towels, luckily not turkey, but who wanted to eat after THAT?
 No one.

-I have a feeling a lot of the guests will not be back for next year's feasting.
+I have a feeling many of the guests will not be back for next year's feasting.
 No, I think Sean put the kibosh on Easter dinner from now on.
 He is persona non grata at the moment.
 The boyos are the only ones talking to him about how cool this and that person looked drenched to the skin.
 How they now know potatoes don't float once mashed and how gravy glistens in water and looks like blobs of dog doo.
-Oh yeah, pleasant stuff those kiddos.
+Oh yeah, pleasant stuff, those kiddos.

 But we do have a lovely cake Tonya made.
 See below: